-If this is done with vehicles and the escapee is being pursued, expect the pursuers to be unable to stop in time and crash into the blast doors.
+If this is done with vehicles and the escapee being pursued is a hero with Plot Armor, expect the hero to just make it through, but the pursuers will be unable to stop in time and crash into the blast doors.

 - Averted in episode 5 of Kiddy Grade.
 When Lumiere closes all of the doors in an enemy spaceship, they snap shut before the bad guys even realize what's happening.